Modeling and solving a vehicle-sharing problem considering multiple alternative modes of transport: Computational results

-If enough cars are available to cover the beneficial trips without handing over the cars at the depots, then this will be done so and is also recommendable.
-A profound sharing concept is only advisable if the car is a restricted resource (however, not too much as discussed above).
-Yet, we saw in our results, that with a constant number of users but a smaller fleet, the trips per car are rising above the average number of trips a user is taking.
-Also, the average number of trips per car is higher for electric vehicles.
+\SP{Concerning vehicle usage, we saw in our results, that with the same number of users but a smaller fleet, the trips per vehicle are rising above the average number of trips a user is taking.
+Furthermore, the average number of trips per vehicle is higher for electric vehicles, due to their lower costs.

-Finally, we introduced a set of restricted MOTs based on individual preferences of a user.
-As expected, the case where all MOTs are always available for all trips, and thus for all users, is the one with the least cost as it is the least restricted case.
-However, for some of the cases we observed only a modest increase in cost.
-Yet, by giving the users a restricted set of MOTs we might achieve a higher satisfaction and acceptance of the system and therefore it can be beneficial in a non-monetary way.
+Finally, we introduced a set of restricted MOTs based on individual user preferences.
+As expected, the case where all MOTs are always available for all trips, and thus for all users, is the one with the least cost as it is the least restricted case.} However, also for some of the considered preference settings, our results only show a modest increase in the average costs. \SP{The maximum cost increase amounted to $19\%$.
+From a managerial point of view these are the costs for a potentially higher acceptance of a shared system.}